Warsaalk/Polytate/README.md

 ## Live example

-I designed Polytate for one of my website, [UniverseView](http://universeview.be).
+I designed Polytate for one of my websites, [UniverseView](http://universeview.be).

 ## Demo

-The demo is hosted on my website.
-Link to the: [Demo][demo]
+Link to the [Demo][demo]

 Feel free to inspect the HTML and other code to view how Polytate is used.

 Polytate options used in demo:
 **Right Polytate**
 ```javascript
 	{